ResearchObject/ro2019/index.md

 * ~~2019-09-09 RO2019 [Programme](schedule) finalized~~
 * **2019-09-24** RO2019 at IEEE eScience 2019

-All accepted submitters will be requested to _present_ at the workshop and _register_ for [IEEE eScience 2019](https://escience2019.sdsc.edu/), where [fees](https://escience2019.sdsc.edu/registration) apply.
+All accepted submitters were requested to _present_ at the workshop and _register_ for [IEEE eScience 2019](https://escience2019.sdsc.edu/), where [fees](https://escience2019.sdsc.edu/registration) apply.

 ## Keynote speaker